Wilderness First Aid (WFA) and WFR Recertification Course - CANCELED

 - The daily schedule will run from 8:00 am to 6:00 pm.
 There will be a 45- 60 minute lunch break each day.

-- Travel after the course - the course will be over by before 6:00pm on the last day.
-So you can schedule travel after this.
-If you are flying you can probable make an 9:00pm flight.
+- Travel after the course - the course will be over by before 6:00pm on the last day so plan accordingly so as to avoid missing flights.